Astro-Sean/AutoPHoT/README.md

 ## Referencing

-* AutoPhOT is still under development, if you use the code and wish to publish data please email me to discuss.
+* As this code is very much still under development and being tested, you should be very cautious before using results from AutoPhOT in a publication - there are papers in prep that are using AutoPhOT light curves, but please speak to us first.

 ## Road map